rancher/convoy/README.md

 ```

 ## Tips
-1. ```--help``` would be helpful most of time.
+1. ```--help``` can be helpful most of time.
-2. Volume/Snapshot can be referred by either name, full UUID or partial(shorthand) UUID
+2. Volumes/Snapshots can be referred by either name, full UUID or partial(shorthand) UUID
-3. Name is not mandatory now.
+3. Name is not mandatory.
 If left empty, you can refer to it by UUID or partial UUID.
-4. AWS credentials are provided through normal way, e.g. ```~/.aws/credentials```.
-We didn't store credentials.